 - White gold will also need periodic maintenance and re-coating.
 Whilst this isn’t expensive and can be done at almost any jewellers, the cost does add up over the years.
 (Some people therefore prefer platinum.)

-At the end of the day, choosing white or yellow gold is really just a question of personal preference.
+At the end of the day, choosing white or yellow gold is a question of personal preference.
+The most obvious difference between white gold and yellow gold is simply the way it looks.
+Some people prefer the unique warm glow of yellow gold.
+Others feel that white gold suits their skin tone better.
 If you’re not sure which one to go for, choose an item of jewellery that is available in both gold types and compare them side by side.
 If you feel more excited about wearing one item than another, that’s what you should choose.